Salthacked/UdacityPixel-Art-Maker/README.md

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+## This is the project Below

+Click on this [LINK] (https://salthacked.github.io/UdacityPixel-Art-Maker/) to see the live version of the website.